rverton/webanalyze/README.md

 # webanalyze

-This is a port of [Wappalyzer](https://github.com/AliasIO/Wappalyzer) in Go.
+This is a fork  of [Wappalyzer](https://github.com/rverton/webanalyze/releases) in Go.
 This tool is designed to be performant and allows to test huge lists of hosts.

+👾 Added piping capabilities where the output is a one line csv for each host

 ## Installation and usage